 When you hear about the best restaurants, there’s a certain list of places that seem to get all the love and media attention.
 They get all the accolades and exposure.
-Sometimes it’s because they pay certain websites to keep their names at the forefront.
-They have the advertising budget.
-Other times, it’s because they are simply well-connected.
-How about the little guys in the industry who don’t have the money to spend on marketing?
-The true mom and pops that don’t have the affluent circles to help get their names out there?
+Let’s shine a light on the true mom and pops that deserve more love than what they currently get.

 Mars Mart – 1802 E. 13th Street